DenisKuivalainen/show-cars/README.md

 # Storage items - interview task

-This project is an Assignment for Developer in Reactoron.
+This project is an Assignment for Developer in Reactron.
 >Display all the cars information in a list.
 And apply filter to sort them
 >Display all the cars in the map (plus the user's updated location).